amooma/rails-4.2-book/chapter13-javascript.md

 With jQuery, you can implement animations and Ajax interactions on your web page relatively easily.

-You will find a good introduction to this topic in the djQuery documentation at <http://learn.jquery.com/>
+You will find a good introduction to this topic in the jQuery documentation at <http://learn.jquery.com/>

 ### CoffeeScript